yeshua453/website/docs/guides/python/packaging-app-for-distribution.md

 Build an iOS archive bundle and IPA for distribution (macOS host only).

 :::warning Work in progress
-Creating of an iOS package, suitable for running on a divice or publishing to AppStore is, in general, a complex process with a lot of moving parts.
+Creating of an iOS package, suitable for running on a device or publishing to AppStore is, in general, a complex process with a lot of moving parts.
 Let us know if it worked or didn't work for your particular case and there are some changes required into Flutter project template.
 :::

 To successfully generate IPA you should provide correct values for the following arguments: